udsareen/kubernetes_academy_course/README.md

 ## Alternative: perform exercises locally

-I can recommend microk8s to simulate a k8s cluster on your local machine.
+If you do not have a kubernetes cluster to run against, I can recommend microk8s to simulate a k8s cluster on your local machine.
-More info on installing it can be found here: https://microk8s.io/docs/getting-started
+More info on installing it can be found here: https://microk8s.io/docs/getting-started Some of the exercises work differently locally vs on a real cluster, this is mainly the case for the services, persistent volumes and ingress exercises.

 ## Content